No products in the cart.

 Flocculation, or sometimes referred to as clarification, consists of four distinctive processes – coagulation, flash mixing, flocculation, and clarification.
 Sufficient time and velocity are necessary to maximise the effectiveness of the flocculent so that the individual parts come together.

-During the coagulation process, chemical coagulants, also known as flocculants, are added to the water to destabilise the smaller individual particles and cause them to begin aggregating.
+- During the coagulation process, chemical coagulants, also known as flocculants, are added to the water in the 3 stage flash mixer to destabilise the smaller individual particles and cause them to begin aggregating.

 After the initial more aggressive mixing, flocculation begins after slowing down the mixing so that the smaller particles produced during the coagulation start adhering together.
 The flocculation stage usually goes continues for around 30-45 minutes in a flocculation tank that may have several compartments.
 Each of these compartments has a different mixing speed, and the speed decreases as the water flows from the top of the basin to its bottom.
 This approach allows the growing flocs to form without being shattered by the mixing blades.